-This situation just described for an employer under subsection (a) may be contrasted with that under subsection (b), where liability of an agent for punitive damages automatically causes the principal to be liable for an award of punitive damages.
+The situation described above for an employer or principal under subsection (a) may be contrasted with that under subsection (c).
+Under subsection (c), a finding of liability on the part of an agent for punitive damages automatically results in the principal being liable for an award of punitive damages.
 The latter result obtains because the acts of the agent are in fact the acts of the principal and there is no separate requirement to show that the principal was also implicated in the wrongdoing.
-Thus, liability of the principal occurs solely as a result of the authority imposed in the agent.
+To establish liability, the claimant must show that the agent was a director, officer, or some other type of managerial agent empowered to act in a policymaking role on behalf of the corporation or principal.
+Although the agent's conduct must satisfy the criteria of Section 5 before such liability may be imposed, imposition of liability on the agent automatically results in liability for the legal entity or principal.

-Subsection (b) provides that a legal entity, such as corporation, or other principal is liable for the acts of an agent, whether the latter individual is a director, officer, or some other type of managerial agent empowered with authority to act on behalf of the corporation or principal.
-Although the individual's conduct must satisfy the criteria of Section 5 before such liability may be imposed by the trier of fact, imposition of liability against the individual automatically results in liability for the legal entity or principal.
-However, a question arises whether the amount of punitive damages imposed on the director, officer, or other agent should be the amount imposed on the legal entity or principal in this situation.
-If compensatory damages are involved, it is clear that, since such damages are designed to make the claimant whole and nothing more, that there should be only one award.
+If liability is imposed under subsection (c), there is a question whether the same amount of punitive damages imposed on the director, officer, or other agent should be imposed on the legal entity or principal in this situation.
+If compensatory damages are involved, it is clear that, since such damages are designed to make the claimant whole and nothing more, that there should be only one recovery.
 Since the tort victim can only collect once, the tort victim should be able to collect the award from either the agent or principal and the principal may seek indemnity from the agent if that is warranted.
-In the case of punitive damages, however, there is no such inherent limitation and it may be appropriate under some circumstances for a claimant to seek and the trier fact to award one amount against a director, officer, or other agent and another amount against the legal entity or principal.
-Subsection (b) would permit such awards.
-However, since the legal entity or principal has not done anything wrong in its own right (and in the case of a corporation could never do anything wrong given the fact it is not an individual) it is only just that the award against the legal entity or principal should be limited to any unwarranted economic gain obtained as a result of the wrongful action of the director, officer, or agent.
-Whether a corporation or other legal entity will be permitted to indemnify a director, officer, or other agent for a punitive award assessed against one of these individuals is left to be answered by the relevant law in the enacting jurisdiction governing the particular type of business organization.
-Nonetheless, the vicarious liability imposed under subsection (b) is directed to making the legal entity or principal disgorge unwarranted economic gain that would not otherwise be the subject of a compensatory or restitutionary award and is so limited.
+In the case of punitive damages, however, there is no similar limitation and it may be appropriate under some circumstances for a claimant to seek and the trier of fact to award one amount against a director, officer, or other agent and another amount against the legal entity or principal.
+Subsection (c) would permit such awards.
+However, since the legal entity or principal has not done anything wrong in its own right (and in the case of a corporation could never do anything wrong given the fact it is not an individual), it is only just that the award against the legal entity or principal should be limited to any unwarranted economic gain obtained as a result of the wrongful action of the director, officer, or agent.
+Whether a corporation or other legal entity will be permitted to indemnify a director, officer, or other agent for a punitive award assessed against one of these individuals is left to be answered by the relevant law governing the particular type of business organization in the enacting jurisdiction.
+Thus, the vicarious liability under subsection (c) is imposed for the purpose of requiring the legal entity or principal to disgorge unwarranted economic gain that would not otherwise be the subject of a compensatory or restitutionary award and is so limited.
+However, if the legal entity also is implicated in the misconduct, liability may be imposed on the entity under subsection (a) and the limitation on damages under subsection (c) would not apply.